 Ammonia is highly toxic and should be maintained at zero levels.
 During the initial setup of your aquarium, beneficial bacteria will develop in the biological filter, converting ammonia into nitrite.

 Nitrite is also toxic to fish, and elevated levels can cause stress and illness.
-As the beneficial bacteria colony grows, nitrite levels will start to decrease.
+As the beneficial bacteria colony grows, nitrite levels will start to decrease. - Testing Kits:

 Testing the water parameters of your aquarium is crucial for maintaining a healthy environment for your fish.
 Invest in reliable water testing kits to accurately measure parameters such as ammonia, nitrite, nitrate, pH, and water hardness.
 Liquid-based test kits are generally more accurate than strip tests.
 Regularly test the water parameters, especially during the initial stages of your aquarium setup, and as part of your routine maintenance.
 This will allow you to make any necessary adjustments and catch any potential issues early on.